The-DevX-Initiative/RCIG_Coordination_Repo/README.md

 Our mission is to foster a robust Rust cryptography ecosystem:

 - Create a focal point for discussion and work on Rust cryptography in general
-- Provide overall direction for cryptography in Rust by forstering collaboration on an interoperable cryptographic ecosystem
+- Provide overall direction for cryptography in Rust by fostering collaboration on an interoperable cryptographic ecosystem
 - Act as a resource for answering questions about the use of cryptography in Rust projects